 There are a number of ways to sort out problems at work without going to court or an Industrial Tribunal.
 These include mediation, conciliation and arbitration.

-Due to the threat of COVID-19, the Labour Relations Agency has suspended their arbitration, independent appeals and mediations services until further notice.
+Due measures in place to reduce the spread of COVID-19, the Labour Relations Agency has suspended their arbitration, independent appeals and mediations services until further notice.

 Mediation is a process that can help come up with a solution that both sides can accept.
 An impartial expert known as a 'mediator' talks to both sides separately and may talk to both together if needed.
 It's usually quicker, almost always less expensive and stressful than taking legal action and often lasts less than a day.